Ignite-Laboratories/JanOS/core/sys/semantic/enigmaneering/E5S0 - String Wars.md

 ### Episode V - The Algorithm Strikes Back

-As is traditional in all temporal space operas, we begin somewhere in the middle!
+As is traditional in all spatial operas, we begin somewhere in the middle!
 This O.S. has evolved through many different phases, each of which needs heavy revision before _its_ introduction into the JanOS code base - _this one,_ however, must be written alongside the code it describes!
 I made some bold claims at the start of this enigma, so let's get started with _how_ an algorithm could even begin to make _ethically sound decisions:_  it first gets to learn how to